Technical Presentation Area

 Joel Nedelec Technical sales engineer ENAG FRANCE

-The presentation will discuss the importance of project management; a combined approach for a reliable end product; heavy-duty propulsion – design for permanent use in severe environments (fishing boats, ferries, service boats, etc.); the importance of customizing to particular requirements for best results and energy cost savings; smart grid technology – adapted for sea or land, with real-life examples; the increasing importance of electric propulsion with today's environmental standards.
+The presentation will discuss the importance of project management; a combined approach for a reliable end product; heavy-duty propulsion – design for permanent use in severe environments (fishing boats, ferries, service boats, etc); the importance of customizing to particular requirements for best results and energy cost savings; smart grid technology – adapted for sea or land, with real-life examples; and the increasing importance of electric propulsion with today's environmental standards.

 Aluminum-air energy system for marine applications